 After seeing a couple of bloggers joining, some of them have been announced as the weekly winner (so jealous) I decided to join the #MyTravelokaEscapade bandwagon and see my luck in the contest.

-Now, let me introduce you the dream destination of mine.
+Now, let me introduce you to the dream destination of mine.

 Hint: Think, gorgeous blue sky, glorious golden sand and transparent water sea that so clear that you can see the creatures within.

 When my friends here asked me which place should they visit when they come to Malaysia I would always recommend Sabah.